iqm-finland/cirq-on-iqm/docs/user_guide.rst

    * - `max_circuit_duration_over_t2`
      - float
      - 1.0
      - Set server-side circuit disqualification threshold.
-If any job is estimated to take longer than the T2 time of the qubits multiplied by this value the server will reject it.
+If any circuit in a job is estimated to take longer than the shortest T2 time of any qubit used in the circuit multiplied by this value, the server will reject the job.
        Setting this value to ``0.0`` will disable circuit duration check.
        The default value ``None`` means the server default value will be used.
    * - `heralding_mode`
      - :py:class:`~iqm_client.iqm_client.HeraldingMode`